How to connect with someone who values intelligence above all else

 A sapiosexual is someone who sees intelligence as the most attractive trait in a person.

-Here are my 8 best suggestions for building a deeper connection with someone.
-This is how sapiosexuals find each other.
+Here are my best suggestions for building a deeper connection with someone:

 1. Go on your first date somewhere that provokes a conversation.
 It could be a museum or an art gallery.
 Or it could simply be a beautiful park with some natural landscapes to comment upon.
 Think through the destination and make sure it gives you things to talk about.
 The choice itself will show you have put some thought into your first date.
 And you’ll be setting yourself up with some interesting conversations.